Having Benzodiazepine Withdrawal?

 Committing to a recovery program is undeniably one of the bravest things you will ever do.
 Not only are you committing to an entirely new way of life, but you are leaving everything you are familiar with behind and embarking on a journey full of unknowns.
 Unfortunately, fear of the unknown often prevents people from seeking the professional help they need in order to successfully overcome addiction.
 It might seem like an easier option to just stay where you are and attempt to detox on your couch.
 But if you have been struggling with a benzodiazepine abuse disorder of any severity, detoxing at home could prove to be extremely dangerous — even fatal in some circumstances.

 At CuraWest we strongly believe that medically monitored detox is an essential first step on the journey of benzo addiction recovery.
-We offer a safe and pain-free benzo withdrawal in a homestyle retreat facility that was designed with client comfort in mind.
+We offer a safe and comfortable benzo withdrawal in a homestyle retreat facility that was designed with client comfort in mind.
 While our clients have access to 24/7 medical supervision and the highest possible standard of medical and clinical care, we also believe medical detox should be about more than working towards physical stabilization.
 We offer intensive individual, group and family therapy, recovery education and personalized case management services.
-In addition to providing a pain-free benzo withdrawal we prepare our clients to take the next appropriate step on their personal recovery journeys.
+In addition to providing a comfortable benzo withdrawal we prepare our clients to take the next appropriate step on their personal recovery journeys.
 To learn more, contact us today.

 We Are Here For You